-David Pastrnak’s Bruins Linemates Explain Secret To His Goal-Scoring Success
+NESN

 The Boston Bruins winger’s linemates, Patrice Bergeron and Brad Marchand, highlighted the trait that makes him such an effective NHL goal scorer Monday, following the team’s 4-2 win over the Anaheim Ducks.
 Pastrnak scored all four goals in the Bruins’ victory, drawing plaudits and close examination of his skills.

 “He’s always got it,” Marchand said after the game, per NHL.com’s Amalie Benjamin.
 “He’s such a talented player.
 He’s dangerous on every single play, regardless of where he is or where he gets the puck.
-You’ve got to make sure you do your job on him, because if not, he’ll find himself in scoring position.
+You’ve got to make sure you do your job on him, because if not, he’ll find himself in scoring position.”

 Marchand then focused his Pastrnak insight on the 23-year-old’s enthusiasm for entering the most contested of spaces.